Apple unveils new iPhones for faster 5G wireless networks

 The pandemic temporarily paralyzed Apple’s overseas factories and key suppliers, leading to a delay of the latest iPhones from their usual late September rollout.
 The company also closed many of its U.S. stores for months because of the pandemic, depriving Apple of a prime showcase for its products.

-Apple on Tuesday also said it was shrinking the size and price of its HomePod to catch up to Amazon and Google in the market for internet-connected speakers, where it has barely made a dent.
-Both Amazon and Google are trying to position their speakers, the Echo and Nest, as low-cost command centers for helping people manage their homes and lives.
+Apple on Tuesday also said it was shrinking the size and price of its HomePod speaker to catch up to Amazon and Google in the market for internet-connected speakers, where it has barely made a dent.
+Both Amazon and Google are trying to position their speakers, the Echo and the Nest, as low-cost command centers for helping people manage their homes and lives.
 They cost as little as $50, while the HomePod costs almost $300.

 The new HomePod Mini will cost almost $100.
 It will integrate Apple’s own music service, of course, with Pandora and Amazon’s music service in “coming months.”
 Apple didn’t mention music-streaming giant Spotify.
 It will be available for sale Nov.
 6 and start shipping the week of Nov.
 16.

-The research firm eMarketer estimates about 58 million people in the U.S. use an Amazon Echo while 26.5 million use a Google Nest speaker and 15 million use a HomePod or speakers sold by other manufactures, including Sonos and Harman Kardon.
+The research firm eMarketer estimates about 58 million people in the U.S. use an Amazon Echo while 26.5 million use a Google Nest speaker.
+Roughtly 15 million use a HomePod or speakers sold by other manufactures, including Sonos and Harman Kardon.